symfony/symfony-docs/components/filesystem.rst

 :method:`Symfony\\Component\\Filesystem\\Filesystem::dumpFile` saves the given contents into a file.
-It does this in an atomic manner: it writes a temporary file first and then moves it to the new file location when it's finished.
+It does this in an atomic manner: it writes a temporary file first and then moves it to the new file location when it is finished.
 This means that the user will always see either the complete old file or complete new file (but never a partially-written file)::